How Maternity Leave Works: The Employer’s Guide

 Maternity leave is becoming more of a topic of interest for workers and businesses.
 Expectant mothers want to know how long is maternity leave, but they aren’t the only ones interested.
-New hires looking to plan their families often consider a maternity leave policy or benefits as a reason to join a company.
-Even those who aren’t anticipating the need for maternity leave look more favorably on companies that support employees and family.
+New hires looking to plan their families often consider a maternity leave policy and other benefits as a reason to join a company.
+Even those not anticipating the need for maternity leave look more favorably on companies that support employees and their families.

 For businesses, maternity leave — either paid or unpaid — may seem like an expense.
-But a maternity leave policy can have strong benefits for business in addition to drawing in talent.
-It can help with productivity, retention and even company loyalty.
-Smart business owners know these can be a great value for the company.
+However, a maternity leave policy can have strong benefits for business in addition to drawing in talent.
+It can help with productivity, retention, and even company loyalty.
+Smart business owners know these can be of great value for the company.

 What is maternity leave?

 Maternity leave refers to the period of time when a mother stops working following the birth of a child.
 When an employee is expecting, the employer can expect to receive time off requests.
 Maternity leave can start before the child is born if the mother requests it or has complications in her pregnancy and needs immediate medical leave.
 Or it can begin after birth.

-For small- to medium-sized businesses, maternity leave can cause complications for the company, as well.
-Covering workload and shifts can be difficult, but more and more employers are seeing the benefit of providing a maternity leave benefit as generous as they can afford.
+For small to midsize businesses, maternity leave can cause complications for the company.
+Covering workloads and shifts can be difficult.
+Still, more employers are realizing the advantages of providing maternity leave benefits as generous as they can afford.

 Is maternity leave required by law?

-For the majority of women in the workforce, maternity leave is not required by law.
-Although the Family and Medical Leave Act (FMLA) does provide job protection for workers taking up to 12 weeks of unpaid leave in the event of a birth or placement of a child in adoptive care, 40% of women do not qualify under the law for maternity leave.
-This could be due to the size of the organization (business with less than 50 employees are not covered) or due to their length of service on the job.
+For many women in the workforce, maternity leave is not required by law.
+The Family and Medical Leave Act (FMLA) does provide job protection for workers taking up to 12 weeks of unpaid leave in the event of a birth, adoption, or foster care placement of a child.
+Still, a high percentage of women do not qualify for leave under the FMLA.
+Factors affecting this include the size of the organization (businesses with fewer than 50 employees are not covered) and length of service on the job.
 Employees may need to meet other specific criteria as well before qualifying.

 How long is maternity leave?